Photo by tamayura39

 • Federal Reserve as a Treasury Buyer

 Last year, the Federal Reserve reduced the size of its balance sheet by selling some of its U.S. Treasury holdings.
 This incremental supply increase pushed down Treasury bond prices and pushed up Treasury yields.
-However, with the stock market correction that took place in Q4 2018 and with economic numbers weakening, the Federal Reserve is signaling that it will soon cease its selling of U.S. Treasury bonds and begin to buying U.S. Treasury bonds once again.
+However, with the stock market correction that took place in Q4 2018 and with economic numbers weakening, the Federal Reserve is signaling that it will soon cease its selling of U.S. Treasury bonds and begin to buy U.S. Treasury bonds once again.
 Whether it is to fund the U.S. budget deficit or to push investors back into riskier investments, the Federal Reserve is communicating to investors that large-scale asset purchases of U.S. Treasuries may soon resume.
 Investors may be buying U.S. Treasuries now to front-run the Federal Reserve and enjoy the price appreciation that could take place once the Federal Reserve becomes a buyer again.

 • Negative Yielding Foreign Bonds